-- Delays in serving patients with reported cases of child abuse and neglect due to limited staffing and clinic hours; - Reduced ability to coordinate with CPS; - Inability to provide mental health services, including trauma-focused therapy, to maltreated children; - Reduced ability to offer child abuse prevention programs; - Hindered ability to serve Spanish-speaking families in their language due to loss of bilingual medical assistants; although video translation services are available, they are less than ideal when addressing sensitive issues such as abuse and neglect; and - Reduced ability to provide medical and mental health services to children in foster care.
+- Inability to provide mental health services, including trauma-focused therapy, to maltreated children. - Reduced ability to offer child abuse prevention programs. - Hindered ability to serve Spanish-speaking families in their language due to loss of bilingual medical assistants.
+Although video translation services are available, they are less than ideal when addressing sensitive issues such as abuse and neglect. - Reduced ability to provide medical and mental health services to children in foster care.

 Another potential consequence of eliminating MedCARES is the misdiagnosis of abuse and neglect.
 As you know, MedCARES gives communities access to child abuse pediatricians.
-Given the same set of patients, child abuse pediatricians diagnose abuse at lower rates than other physicians.4 We are highly trained to recognize the differences among medical conditions that mimic abuse, accidental injuries, and nonaccidental injuries.
-In contrast, other physicians may not have the time, resources, or expertise to provide CPS with appropriate abuse evaluations in all cases.
-It is critical that accidental and nonaccidental injuries be correctly identified because there can be detrimental effects when abuse is missed or when it is over-diagnosed.
-When safe, the ultimate goal is to keep families together and supported through whatever hardships they may be facing.
+Given the same set of patients, child abuse pediatricians diagnose abuse at lower rates than other providers.4 They are highly trained to recognize the differences among medical conditions that mimic abuse and neglect, such as accidental injuries and rare medical conditions.
+In contrast, other providers may not have the time, resources, or expertise to provide CPS with appropriate abuse evaluations in all cases.
+It is critical that accidental and non-accidental injuries be correctly identified because there can be detrimental effecTs either when abuse is missed or when it is over-diagnosed.
+Whenever possible in keeping with child safety, the MedCARES program supports keeping families together and supported through whatever hardships they may be facing.

 A common misconception is that child abuse clinics are funded based on how often they diagnose abuse.
-MedCARES funds and clinicians' salaries are in no way tied to the number of children treated or findings of abuse.
+MedCARES funds and clinicians' salaries are in no way tied to the number of children treated or the number of findings of abuse.
 Child abuse pediatricians do not seek out cases of suspected child abuse or neglect but rather receive referrals when child abuse or neglect is suspected.
-We are required to assess these cases, and MedCARES covers the cost to meet the high-quality standards needed for these complex cases.
+They are required to assess these cases, and MedCARES provides significant aid to cover the cost to meet the high-quality standards needed for these complex cases.

-Another misconception is that MedCARES and the Forensic Assessment Center Network are duplicative programs.
+Another misconception is that MedCARES and the Forensic Assessment Center Network (FACN) are duplicative programs.
 Some MedCARES sites, like the one where I practice, are part of FACN, a coordinated group of physicians from six medical schools in Texas who are experts in child and adult abuse and neglect.
-As the advisory committee established by the Texas Legislature pointed out in its 2009 report, FACN was designed by the Department of Family and Protective Services to connect CPS caseworkers with a network of medical professionals with expertise in child abuse, who could be consulted regarding suspected cases of child maltreatment.
-However, FACN was not designed to be a comprehensive medical care services initiative or to provide consultation to other agencies involved in child abuse.
-Therefore, MedCARES fills an important gap, expanding the capacity of the health care system to treat children and their families, to educate other physicians to improve detection and accurate diagnosis, to consult with law enforcement during child abuse investigations, and to support communities in preventing child abuse and neglect.5
+As the advisory committee established by the Texas Legislature pointed out in its 2009 report, FACN was designed by the Department of Family and Protective Services (DFPS) to connect CPS caseworkers with a network of medical professionals with expertise in child abuse, who could be consulted regarding suspected cases of child maltreatment.
+However, FACN was not designed to be a comprehensive medical care services initiative or to provide consultation to other agencies involved in child abuse, nor does it provide funding to all 11 child abuse centers in the state.
+Therefore, MedCARES fills an important gap, expanding the capacity of the health care system to treat children and their families, to educate other providers to improve detection and accurate diagnosis, to consult with law enforcement during child abuse investigations, and to support communities in preventing child abuse and neglect.5

 To reduce the prevalence and impact of child abuse and neglect, numerous agencies must function together.
 The health care system is a critical component of the overall child welfare system.
-Therefore, I urge the legislature to sustain funding for MedCARES so that our health care system has the capacity to meet the needs of Texas children and keep them safe.
+Therefore, I urge the Legislature to sustain funding for MedCARES so that our healthcare system has the capacity to meet the needs of Texas children and keep them safe.